-National Consensus Project for Quality Palliative Care
+High-Quality Palliative Care

-The National Consensus Project for Quality Palliative Care National Coalition for Hospice and Palliative Care Clinical Practice Guidelines for Quality Palliative Care, 4th edition eight domains outlines ideal components of palliative care as follows:
+The National Consensus Project for Quality Palliative Care National Coalition for Hospice and Palliative Care Clinical Practice Guidelines for Quality Palliative Care, 4th edition identifies eight domains that comprise the ideal components of palliative care.
+The workgroup recognizes these components as the ideal definition of palliative care, but ideals that may be difficult to achieve in the current environment.
+The eight domains are as follows: